LaureanoCz/RustTab/README.md

   <img src="https://img.shields.io/badge/Backend-Python-3776AB.svg?logo=python" alt="Python" />
 </p>

-## 📌 **Main Objectives:**
+## 📌 Main Objectives:

 - Facilitate musical learning through interactive digital resources.
 - Provide free access to tablatures, sheet music, and practice tools.
-- Offer an intuitive educational experience for beginner and advanced musicians.
+- Offer an intuitive experience for both beginner and advanced musicians.

-## ⚙️ **Main Features:**
+## ⚙️ Main Features:

-- Search for songs by nam
+- Search for songs by name or artist.
+- View tablatures and sheet music.
+- Real-time playback of tablatures.
+- Responsive and accessible interface.

+## 📄 License:

+This project is part of an academic work.
+Its use is free for educational and non-profit purposes.
+It promotes open and free access to musical learning.